 What are the value-add activities that you do for the organization?
 To qualify as a value-add activity, the task or process step should be examined against the following three questions:

 2) Is the task something your ultimate customer would see as a value-add activity?
 Do they care about it?
-If the activity is a form of necessary evil time to deal with work-around in your system, chasing down information for planning or waiting for information you should have access to at all times, it is not value add.
+If the activity is a form of necessary evil time to deal with a workaround in your system, chasing down information for planning or waiting for information you should have access to at all times, it is not value add.

 3) Is the step some form of rework or redundant inspection?
 If the task or process step is not done right the first time, it is not value add.
 Or, if the step is a form of a double check because you can’t trust the sources of information or must look for errors, it is not a